-Next, a technician will help you onto the with your arms at your sides.
+Next, a technician will help you onto the exam table with your arms at your sides.
 You will be connected to machines that monitor your blood pressure, heart rate, and oxygen levels during the test.
 The site where the catheter will be inserted into your body will be cleaned with alcohol and antiseptic.
 Then a local anesthetic will be injected to numb that area of your body.
 You may feel a brief burning sensation.

 A tiny cut (incision) will be made into an artery in your thigh, neck, or arm.
 If an artery in the thigh is used, your groin will be shaved first.
 A guide wire then is inserted and carefully fed through the artery.
 Next, the catheter tube is slid over the guide wire into the artery.
 The catheter is carefully advanced into the main artery above the heart’s left chamber.
 An x-ray will be taken to make sure the catheter is in the right place.